buonber/simple_rename/README.md

 # Simple Rename v1.7 <img src="https://img.shields.io/badge/status-Latest-success" alt="Latest Release">

-A free batch file renaming tool featuring a neon-inspired dark UI.
+A lightweight, free, and portable batch renaming utility for files and folders.

 > [!NOTE]
 > This is a **portable application**—no installation required.
 Simply run the executable to start renaming your files immediately.